Already familiar with this topic? Test your understanding here.

 • PSV only → ECT

-Each configuration responds to specific operational and engineering requirements, which we will analyse in detail in the following sections.
+Each configuration responds to specific operational and engineering requirements, which we will analyze in detail in the following sections.

 1. Rupture Disc + PSV → ECT